 They’re not.
 Let’s be clear: spending long hours at work is not necessarily the same thing as working hard.
 You can work hard and go home after eight hours; in fact, if you’re working really hard then you probably won’t last much longer than ten.
 Twelve, fourteen hour days almost always mean a certain level of faffing on the internet, long coffee breaks, and procrastination.

 The attitude we should be promoting is one in which we laud those who can be productive while still working within their contracted hours each week, and enjoy a healthy social and extra-curricular working life outside of it.
+A productive work ethic is one where you’re saying “I can do in 7-8 hours what you need 9-10 to do”.
 People who need to work long hours in order to be productive should be regarded as inefficient.

 It’s the old lie, and one that should not be told with such high zest to young scientists ardent for desperate glory.
 Input does not equal productivity.